sillsdev/web-languageforge/next-app/README.md

 ### Alternate local development (limited)

-From within the `/next-app` directory, `npm run dev` will also start the next app and the root page can be used for simple testing, i.e., http://localhost:3000/.
+From within the `/next-app` directory, `pnpm run dev` will also start the next app and the root page can be used for simple testing, i.e., http://localhost:3000/.
 This approach is limited in that the backend will not be started so all development must be isolated to pages without a required backend call.